 This book provides a comprehensive look at the science, methods, designs, and limitations of nonimaging optics.
 It begins with an in-depth discussion on thermodynamically efficient optical designs and how they improve the performance and cost effectiveness of solar concentrating and illumination systems.
 It then moves into limits to concentration, imaging devices and their limitations, and the theory of furnaces and its applications to optical design.
 Numerous design methods are discussed in detail followed by chapters of estimating the performance of a nonimaging design and pushing their limits of concentration.
 Exercises and worked examples are included throughout.

-Nonimaging Optical Systems And Their Uses.
-Some Basic Ideas In Geometrical Optics.
-Some Designs Of Image-Forming Concentrators.
+Nonimaging Optical Systems and Their Uses.
+Some Basic Ideas in Geometrical Optics.
+Some Designs of Image-Forming Concentrators.
 Nonimaging Optical Systems.
-Developments And Modifications Of The Compound Parabolic Concentrator.
-Developments And Modifications Of The Compound Parabolic Concentrator.
-Introduction- Far-Field Reflector (Ffr) Problem, Supporting Quadric Method (Sqm), Variational Approach.
-A Paradigm For A Wave Description Of Optical Measurements.
+Developments and Modifications of the Compound Parabolic Concentrator.
+The Flowline Method for Nonimaging Optical Designs.
+Freeform Optics and Supporting Quadric Method: Introduction.
+Supporting Quadric Method (SQM).
+Variational Approach.
+A Paradigm for a Wave Description of Optical Measurements.
+Appendices.

 Dr. Roland Winston is a leading figure in the field of nonimaging optics and its applications to solar energy.
 He is the inventor of the compound parabolic concentrator (CPC), used in solar energy, astronomy, and illumination.
 He is also a Guggenheim Fellow, a Franklin Institute medalist, past head of the University of Chicago Department of Physics, and a member of the founding faculty of University of California Merced, and he is currently the Director of UC Solar.